MirielCH/Maya-the-Bee/PRIVACY.md

 ## Storing message data

 The bot caches all messages sent by users that either mention the Tree bot or start with `tree `.
 They are used to reduce API calls and increase performance.
-These messages are discarded after 1 minute and not stored permanently.
+These messages are discarded after 6 minutes and not stored permanently.

 If there is an error, the following data is stored permanently in the error log:
 • Content of the **Tree** message that couldn’t get processed correctly (but never messages by **you**).